Memorial honors gun violence victims with 45,000 flowers on National Mall - NewsBreak

 Memorial honors gun violence victims with 45,000 flowers on National Mall

-The CDC reports homicides rose during the pandemic, with some of the highest increases being among African Americans.
+The CDC reports homicides rose during the pandemic with some of the highest increases among African Americans.

-One of those deaths being represented is that of Davon McNeal, an 11-year-old who was shot and killed on July 4, 2020 in Washington, D.C.
+One of those deaths is Davon McNeal, an 11-year-old who was shot and killed on July 4, 2020 in Washington, D.C.

 “His loss was a loss to the whole community,” said Harper.

-Harper knows Davon’s mother, and she runs the Washington Office of Gun Violence Prevention.
+Harper knows Davon’s mother and she runs the DC Office of Gun Violence Prevention.

-She’s hopeful this visual representation of grief reaches Congress, where gun restrictions are up for debate.
+She’s hopeful this visual representation of grief reaches the Hall of Congress where gun restrictions are up for debate.

-Harper says something must change, especially for young people who are coping with these tragedies, too.
+Harper says something must change especially for youth people who are coping with these tragedies too.

 It’s a pain that Lucretia Hughes Klucken said she knows all too well.